-Our educational farm is made alive by a small team of seasonal staff, part time seasonal high school students, and community volunteers led by Farmers Shaun and Marley.
+Our one acre learning and giving farm is made alive by a small team of seasonal staff, part time seasonal high school students, and community volunteers led by Farmers Shaun and Marley.
 All food is grown using sustainable practices whose origins are heavily rooted in indigenous cultural growing methods.
 On the farm we don't use toxic chemicals or non-organic fertilizers.
 The land is worked mostly by hand.
 Healthy soils sequestrates carbon, preserve water, and supports biodiversity.
 These sustainable practices improve the resilience of the farm while bringing nutrient dense food to our neighbors.

 We are consistently putting into practice new innovations to make the farm more productive and sustainable.
 Our role as a learning farm allows us to demonstrate these practices in use for local community members, students, farm apprentices and new this year, in the Newark Urban Farmer Training program.
 In addition, we encourage students to explore new ways to grow fresh food for the future.

 Urban agriculture is essential to a community putting healthy, fresh food close to the need.